 The Data Incubator

+The Data Incubator is an intensive 8-week fellowship that takes applicants who have already learned engineering and science skills, and equips them with the final skills to be self-sufficient, productive contributors to data science.
 The Harvard Business Review calls Data Science the "sexiest job of the 21st century" and The Data Incubator wants to help you leverage your PhD or Master's to become a Data Scientist or Quant.
-Data Incubator is an intensive eight-week bootcamp that takes applicants who have already learned engineering and science skills, and equips them with the final skills to be self-sufficient, productive contributors.
-The program is free for admitted Fellows, and employers pay a Fellow's tuition fee if they are successfully hired.
-Students receive mentorship from hiring companies throughout their program, and will build a portfolio project that employers value.
-Data Incubator only accepts PhDs and Master's graduates.
+With various campuses in different locations, the program is free for admitted Fellows, and employers pay a Fellow's tuition fee if they are successfully hired.
+Students receive mentorship from hiring companies throughout the program, and will build a portfolio project that employers value.
+The Data Incubator only accepts PhDs and Master's graduates.

 Recent The Data Incubator News

 - Cracking the Bootcamp Interview: The Data Incubator

 - Learn to Code (for Free) at these Coding Bootcamps!

 - Learn Data Science at These 22 Coding Bootcamps

 The Data Incubator Reviews